emcodeio/dotfiles/obsidian/GoTo Elimination/Eliminating GoTos.md

 11                                     11       ADD VAL1 TO VAL1
 12  PARA-1.
 12     END-IF
 13    MULTIPLY 2 BY VAL1.
 13     COMPUTE VAL1 = VAL1 + 1
                                        14   END-IF.
                                        15
                                        16 PARA-1.
                                        17   MULTIPLY 2 BY VAL1.
 ```

-If more than one outward-movement transformation was done to completely unnest the goto, the guard expression for the created `IF` statement on line `09` on the right becomes the disjunction of the negation of each of the boolean variables (`cond_1` and `cond_2` in this case).
-Notice where we cannot cleanup by removing the `IF` statements on lines `02` and `05` on the right in which the goto was originally nested.
-This is because they included other statement (lines `03` and  `06`) the removal of which would change the semantics from the original program.
+If more than one outward-movement transformation was done to completely unnest the goto, the guard expression for the created `IF` statement on line `09` on the right becomes the disjunction of the negation of each of the boolean variables (`cond_1` and `cond_2` in this cas

+*Note: If the boolean variable was created by unnesting from a `PERFORM ...
+UNTIL ... ` statement, than the guard disjunction will include that variable *not* negated*.
+For example, say we have `cond_1` created by an outward-movement transformation from an `IF` statement and `cond_2` created by an outward-movement transformation from a `PERFORM ...
+UNTIL ...` statement.
+Our `IF` statement created during the forward goto elimination transformation will look like this: `IF NOT(cond_1) OR cond_2`.
+We now return to our original example.

+Notice that we cannot cleanup by removing the `IF` statements on lines `02` and `05` on the right in which the goto was originally nested because they included other statement (lines `03` and  `06`), the removal of which would change the semantics from the original program.

 Furthermore, forward goto elimination must be done recursively, using a combination of outward-movement and forward goto elimination transformations for each level of nesting out of which the goto is pulled.
 For example,